EmilGHenriksen/RPFS-reproducibility/README.md

 Note: The results from Table 2 cannot be generated or reproduced by this package.
 As this would require access the [DEIS](https://github.com/DEIS-Tools/DEIS-MCC) cluster at AAU.

 ## Reproduce all tables and plots
+Follow the guide to produce table 1 and figures 3 + 4, using the precomputed results.

 ### Requirements
  - Git LFS
  - .NET 6 Runtime + SDK